 Tim A Shaw

-Niamh White studied History of Art at Goldsmiths.
-She has curated a broad range of exhibitions for London and national museums, institutions and galleries, and is a visiting lecturer at various universities across the UK in the fields of art history, collecting and exhibition making.
-She is a Professional Fellow at the University of Leeds.
-She is curator of the Dentons Art Prize, a biannual £5,000 prize for early career artists; The Pierrot Project, which is funded by the Britten Pears Foundation and the Holst Foundation; and Papaver Rhoeas, a Wellcome Trust funded project by artist Paddy Hartley that has been displayed in 11 London museums including Kew Gardens, Saatchi Gallery, Freud Museum and Sir John Soane’s Museum.
-Niamh was commissioned by London College of Fashion to curate a moveable exhibition that travels to hard to reach audiences.
+Niamh White studied History of Art at Goldsmiths and was a 2018 Professional Fellow at the University of Leeds.
+She is curator of the Dentons Art Prize, a biannual £5,000 prize for early career artists.
+She has curated a broad range of exhibitions for public and commercial galleries including The Pierrot Project, which was funded by the Britten Pears Foundation and the Holst Foundation; and Papaver Rhoeas, a Wellcome Trust funded project by artist Paddy Hartley that has been displayed in 11 London museums including Kew Gardens, Saatchi Gallery, Freud Museum and Sir John Soane’s Museum.
+In 2016, Niamh was commissioned by London College of Fashion to curate a moveable exhibition that travels to hard to reach audiences.
 She previously worked at SHOWstudio and Hauser & Wirth.